-Those forthcoming dates have of course all ‘gone away’, to use the business parlance.
-Though some have been optimistically rescheduled for the autumn, it seems wise to assume the rest of the year is a write-off.
+Those forthcoming dates have, of course, all ‘gone away’, to use the business parlance.
+Although some have been optimistically rescheduled for the autumn, it seems wise to assume the rest of the year is a write-off.

 No festival shows.
 No club shows.
 No DJ gigs.
 That means zero income for us – please, feel free to shed a tear – but also no income for our management team, for our agent, our tour manager and technicians, and all their families.